iamstarkov/iamstarkov.com/2015-41-week-report-draft.md

 ## Summary

-get-tweets 2.0, generator-travis 1.0, some java coding, minor geo tags on index page on jsunderhood.ru
+get-tweets 2.0, generator-travis 1.0, some java coding, minor geo tags on index page on jsunderhood.ru, water on mars, tesla x, menubar with text

 need to be done:
 * roadmap for jsunderhood